Arrow that takes you back to articles page

 • Options for 1-year or 3-year terms.

-• Choices for monthly payments or compounding.
+• Choices between monthly payments or compounding.

 • A minimum investment requirement of just $1,000.